Elections in Ghana

 Ghana elects on national level a head of state, the president, and a legislature.
 The president is elected for a four-year term by the people.
-The Parliament of Ghana has 275 members, elected for a four-year term in single-seat constituencies.
+According to the constitution, each President can be elected for only two (four-year) terms after which they are no longer eligible to run for Presidency.
+The Parliament of Ghana has 276 members, elected for a four-year term in single-seat constituencies.
+Unlike the Presidency, parliamentarians are eligible to run for as many terms as possible so long as they are of sound mind.